Skip Navigation LinksHomeProgrammesApplied ScienceBachelor of Applied Science (Laboratory Science) (Level 7)

 • Statistical analysis

-Gain a range of laboratory skills and knowledge of chemistry in advanced topics and be introduced to new concepts in chemical spectroscopic and chromatographic analysis.
+Gain a range of laboratory skills and knowledge of chemistry in advanced topics and introduce new concepts in chemical spectroscopic and chromatographic analysis.

 • NMR and ESR techniques